FahadMk/utility-android/README.md

-<h1 align="center">Welcome to RADx Basic Package 👋</h1>

-> This is one of the main package of RADx, It consists of other sub-modules/features as listed below.
+> This package contain utilites, It consists of other sub-modules/features as listed below.

 <ul>1.
 Enable/Disable Screenshot</ul>
 <ul>2.
 Multi Language</ul>